Macroz/crt/README.md

     (crt/open-crt)

 A window will pop up with your code dependencies shown.
-There is not much you can do at the moment.
+There is not much else you can do at the moment.

 License
 ---------